(803) 832-4910

 Use Area Rugs

 Cover high traffic areas with large rugs.
-Not only will this prevent damage to your hardwood floors, but these rugs can add a nice touch to the style of your room.
+Not only will this prevent damage to your hardwood floors, but these rugs can add a great finishing look to any space.

 Refinish or Resurface the Old Floor